7 Most Famous Historical Monuments in Sri Lanka

 If you want to explore the TerracotaDomed, then you have to find a way through the forest.
 Tourist enjoys the first view of the Abhayagiri Dagoba when they emerge from the forests.
 This place is also famous by the name of Pyramid of Gizza.
 The height of the AbhayagiriDagoba is 100 meters.

-Although this Abhayagiri Dagoba is been made in the earlier 1st century.
+Although this Abhayagiri Dagoba was made in the earlier 1st century.
 The beauty and the fine architecture of the Abhayagiri Dagoba are amazing.
-The peace and the mysteries story around the Abhayagiri Dagobaattract many tourists around it.
+The peace and the mysterious story around the Abhayagiri Dagoba attract many tourists around it.

 6. Sigiriya Rock Fortress, Sigiriya